pachyderm/docs/content/2.3.x/concepts/pipeline-concepts/datum/_index.md

 The files output by all of the datums are then combined together to create the final output commit.

+### Zero-Datum Jobs

+A "zero-datum" job is a job that is successfully executed but has no matching files to transform with the provided user code.

 ## Data distribution
 Think of datums as a way to **divide your input data** and **distribute processing workloads**.